From Integration to Verification: Completing the First Steps in ZKsync’s Prover Network

 After installing Docker, log out of your system (sudo reboot) and log back in so the changes take effect.

-After installing, you might need to reload your terminal again (see tip).
+After installing, you might need to reload your terminal again.

 1.6 Adjust Services: Disable PostgreSQL and Enable Docker